 - German Shepherd Barking Facts

-Do German Shepherds Bark More than Other Breeds?
+Do German Shepherds Bark More than Others?

-And when it comes to being vocal, German Shepherds have a tendency to express themselves more than most breeds.
+And when it comes to being vocal, German Shepherds have a tendency to express themselves slightly more than most breeds.
 But why is this the case?

 I have a 17 mo. female German Shepherd.
 My difficulty is that she barks in the car at pedestrians and even passing cars.– Leadlady (GermanShepherds.com)

 Well, all dogs with the exception of the Basenji (they “yodel” instead) have the innate ability to bark.
 It is how they communicate.
-But because German Shepherds are big dogs with a thick neck and thus, a large vocal cord, they’re able to produce loud and deep barking.
+But because German Shepherds are big dogs with a thick neck and thus, a big vocal cord, they’re able to produce loud and deep barking.

 If you train a German Shepherd and socialize it early on, it will be less likely to bark.
 In fact, since German Shepherds are so intelligent, they respond extremely well to training.